Skip to content

 The Coalition des organismes communautaires québécois de lutte contre le SIDA (COCQ-SIDA) offers a free HIV Info Rights service, a legal information service provided by a lawyer on legal issues related to HIV/AIDS, for people living with HIV/AIDS, or for those living in a situation where the rights of people living with HIV/AIDS are affected.

-Legal Resources Available in the Maritimes
+Legal Resources Available in Nova Scotia

 Legal Info Nova Scotia offers legal information on a range of topics.
 It also provides: